Ludwintor/TonTradesTracker/README.md

 * Only Direct swaps supported (do not show full routing but still show swap if this pool is involved in routing)

 ## Quick Start
-1. Edit `Tracker` options in `TradesTracker/appsettings.json` for your token and pool.
+1. Edit `Tracker` options in `TradesTracker/config.json` for your jetton and pool (only hexadecimal address form supported).
+Add secrets for telegram bot and toncenter api key (you can ignore toncenter api key because without it we have 1 RPS and it's enough if you doesn't run multiple trackers)
-Example (only hexadecimal address form supported):
+Example (check FAQ below):
 ```json
 "Tracker": {
     "ChannelId": -1002070106680,